Ruud14/Page-Manipulator/README.md

         - Removes the manipulation from the page.
     - The 'Delete' button:
         - Deletes the current file from the storage.
+- You can right click any element on a page to get the css path of that element.

 **Functionalities**
 - Have HTML, CSS and/or Javascript automatically added to all pages or the pages you specify.